 Preparatory Education

 Our preparatory courses help you get ready for university studies in Sweden.
-These courses offer more than just helping you meet the entry requirements – they’re your springboard into academic life and will give you:
+These courses not only help you meet the entry requirements – they’re your springboard into academic life and will give you:

-- A feel for how studying at a Swedish university works.
+- a sense of what studying at a Swedish university is like.

 Pathway courses